ddrohan/mobile-app-dev-labs/session03/lab/md/step03.md

 ![](../img/lab0306.png)

-The only thing we need to do at this stage is create an instance of our custom adapter and associate it with our Fragment, so inside the <b><i>onCreate()</i></b> method insert the following:
+The only thing we need to do at this stage is create an instance of our custom adapter and associate it with our Fragment, so inside the <b><i>onCreate()</i></b> method of the fragment insert the following:

 ~~~Java
     listAdapter = new CoffeeListAdapter(activity, this, Base.coffeeList);